 PLACE – go to a certain spot (bed, car, crate…etc)

-OFF – do not jump (on people, furniture, etc), stop barking, whining, no biting, stop eating things you’re not supposed to.
+NO/OFF – do not jump (on people, furniture, etc), stop barking, whining, no biting, stop eating things you’re not supposed to.
 Stop any unwanted behavior.

 OUT – dog should drop toy on command.